vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 to account for possible networking issues etc.

 ## Are there any limits on charging a user?
-Yes, within the Interval period of the agreement the merchant can charge at most 10 times the agreement price cummulatively.
+Yes, within the Interval period of the agreement the merchant can charge at most 10 times the agreement price cumulatively.
 There is no limit on the number of charges which can be sent in the Interval period.
-For example, a monthly agreement of 500NOK, can have at most 5000NOK charged in that month, either through one 5000NOK charge, 5000 1NOK charges, or anywhere inbetween.
+For example, a monthly agreement of 500NOK, can have at most 5000NOK charged in that month, either through one 5000NOK charge, 5000 1NOK charges, or anywhere in between.

 ## When can I send charges for a user?
 You can send charges once you have polled and found a valid agreement tied to